eficode-academy/docker-katas/labs/7-building-an-image.md

 Here's a quick summary of some basic commands we will use in our Dockerfile.

-> As a rule of thumb, all commands that is in CAPITAL LETTERS are intented for the docker engine.
+> As a rule of thumb, all commands in CAPITAL LETTERS are intended for the docker engine.

 - FROM
 - RUN